-Focusing on the attempts to weaken the security assumptions in the analysis of AKE protocols, Okamoto proposed an AKE protocol that is proven secure without the random oracle assumption [21].
+Focusing on the attempts to weaken the security assumptions in the analysis of AKE protocols, Okamoto proposed an AKE protocol that is proven secure without the random oracle assumption [19].
 However, the proof depends upon a rather strong assumption of the existence of π PRFs.
-The AKE protocol $\mathcal{TS}3$ proposed by Jeong, Katz and Lee [10] uses only the decisional Diffie-Hellman(DDH) assumption and the existence of secure message authentication codes, while we note that the security model is much weaker than the eCK model.
+The AKE protocol TS3 proposed by Jeong, Katz and Lee [8] uses only the decisional Diffie-Hellman(DDH) assumption and the existence of secure message authentication codes, while we note that the security model is much weaker than the eCK model.
+In [15], Lee and Park proposed the NAXOS+ protocol and proved its security under the CDH assumption.
+A major drawback of NAXOS+ is that each session of the protocol requires 5 exponentiations per party, showing less efficiency compared to existing protocols.